-Welcoming spaces for fellowship, for reflection, for disciple-building, and for learning-- these factors have guided extensive interior renovations at Gordon-Conwell Theological Seminary during the past two years.
+Welcoming spaces for fellowship, reflection, disciple-building, and learning —these factors have guided extensive interior renovations at Gordon-Conwell Theological Seminary during the past two years.

 The phased renovation effort included the creation of three distinct spaces at the seminary’s central Kerr Building, which culminated in a heartfelt dedication ceremony on September 6, 2013.
 It has been an honor for Maugel Architects to assist Gordon-Conwell with each of these projects; sharing their vision and celebrating the generosity of spirit and resources that have made it all possible.

 Alumni Hall now serves as a multipurpose function venue, complete with integrated tablet-based technology to control audio-visual equipment, window blinds, and lighting.
 Finished in a style that reflects the New England tradition, the space has already successfully hosted an international conference (Lausanne) with representation from more than forty countries.
 With an adjacent kitchen and nearby chapel, Alumni Hall has also accommodated weddings, large seminary events, and meetings and retreats for other colleges and educational organizations.